Welcome Home Member Series: Clio Rom

 Welcome Home Member Series: Jim Meinecke

 As a part of our 2022 Welcome Home to Shiloh campaign, we are highlighting interviews with some of our members and exploring what Shiloh means to them.
-Featured here is Jim Meinecke, our current board president.
+Featured here in our Welcome Home Member Series, is Jim Meinecke, our current board president.
 Visit Welcome Home to learn more about the benefits of becoming a member of Shiloh Museum.

 Man wearing glasses and patterned orange shirt standing in front of wall with a map of the Buffalo river and photographs on top of the map.